 - Transport: Arrange a pick up time.
 Will the bees come in a cardboard nuc box or should you use your own equipment?

 - Does the seller require a frame exchange?

 - The nuc is your responsibility after you pick it up and pay.
 Understand what you are purchasing far enough ahead, so you can plan effectively.

 Suppliers require pick up at their location.
-Pick up considerations: The supplier will have your colony in a cardboard nuc.
-You do not need to bring frames.
+Pick up considerations: The supplier will have your colony in a cardboard nuc or will ask you to bring your own equipment so the supplier can install the bees for you.
 Be prepared when you pick up your nuc.
 Fill up with gas before you show up.
 Go directly home after pick up and do not plan multiple errands with a nuc in the back seat (increasingly important in late spring and summer).
 When you arrive at your apiary, move the frames from your nuc into your equipment.
 Most transport boxes can be opened to let bees fly if you cannot move them into your equipment immediately.
 If this is the case, be sure to place the nuc box where the colony will eventually be located.